amir-cloud-security/terraform-test-oidc/README.md

 - OIDC tokens are short-lived.
 - S3 state is private, encrypted, and versioned.
 - Branch protection ensures no one (not even admins) can bypass PR review or the plan step.
+- **Note:** In this demo, admins are allowed to bypass branch protection for demonstration purposes.
+In a real production environment, you should disable this option to maximize security.

 ---